JetBrains/kotlin-web-site/pages/docs/tutorials/android-frameworks.md

 Consider using it unless you're already using ButterKnife and don't want to migrate.

 You use `ButterKnife` with Kotlin in the same way as you use it with Java.
-Let's see first the changes in the gradle build script, and then highlight some of the differences in the code.
+Let's see first the changes in the Gradle build script, and then highlight some of the differences in the code.

-In the gradle dependencies you use add the `kotlin-kapt` plugin and replace `annotationProcessor` with `kapt`:
+In the Gradle dependencies you use add the `kotlin-kapt` plugin and replace `annotationProcessor` with `kapt`:

 ``` groovy
 apply plugin: 'kotlin-kapt'